aim-for-better/azure-powershell/src/HDInsight/HDInsight/help/Revoke-AzHDInsightHttpServicesAccess.md

 # Revoke-AzHDInsightHttpServicesAccess

 ## SYNOPSIS
+This cmdlet has been deprecated and is no longer supported.
+Please use Set-AzHDInsightGatewayCredential instead.
 Disables HTTP access to the cluster.

 ## SYNTAX